prowler0305/network_health_data/uscc-api/docs/getting-started.md

 ## Directory Structure

-The structure is organized into 3 high level directories.
+The structure is organized into 4 high level directories.

 1. URL Endpoints (a.k.a Resources)
-2. Data Source Specific resources
+1. Data Source Specific resources
-3. Core
+1. Core
+1. Common

 ### Resources
 The resources directory contains the python files that correlate to a URL endpoint.
 These files encapsulates the specific HTTP protocol verbs, i.e. GET, POST, DELETE, PUT, etc that provide the interface to the accesses available to a data source.